(Version 3.1.0, experimental, released October 9, 2020)

 In addition to data and images of the Monthly Climatology of SST, metrics identify which of the 12 months is the climatologically warmest and coolest, as well as the typical range of SST experienced.

 Where relevant, the range of values calculated from analyzed pixels is shown in [brackets] after each metric name.

-Warmest Month, Coolest Month, Climatological Temperature Range [0.4-16.1°C] and Monthly Climatology [12.7-34.3°C]: For each month, the average temperature is determined for each year in the climatology period, 1985-2012, and the linear regression coefficients determined for each individual pixel.
-The Monthly Climatology is set to the regression solution at the time 1988.286, which is the time-center (temporal mid-point) of Coral Reef Watch's heritage 50km climatology and subsequent 5km climatologies (both current and historical)1.
-The Warmest and Coolest Months are identified from the Monthly Climatology, and the Climatological Range derived from those values.
+Warmest Month, Coolest Month, Climatological Temperature Range [0.4-16.1°C] and Monthly Climatology [12.7-34.3°C]: For each month, the average temperature was determined for each year in the climatology period, 1985-2012, and the linear regression coefficients were determined for each individual pixel.
+The Monthly Climatology was set to the regression solution at the time 1988.286.
+This is the time-center (temporal mid-point) of NOAA CRW's heritage 50km climatology and subsequent 5km climatologies (both current and historical)1, which have the baseline (or reference) time period of 1985-1990 plus 1993.
+The Warmest and Coolest Months were identified from the Monthly Climatology, and the Climatological Temperature Range derived from those values.

 1Heron SF, et al. (2014) Climatology development for NOAA Coral Reef Watch's 5-km product suite.
 NOAA Technical Report NESDIS 145.
 NOAA/NESDIS.
 College Park, MD.
 30pp.